open-resources/dash_curriculum/_sources/part1/chapter2.md

 - Try to change the content of your first Markdown of your App
 - Try to add a new Markdown with a custom content

+---
+---

-## Sections that will be covered in later chapters
+## Sections that will be covered in later chapters [ Move / Delete this section ]
 In later chapters, we'll add features to our App, enhancing the App structure: we will include the following sections:

 ### Data Preparation